rspace-os/api-tutorial/README.md

 For software developers, or scientists with programming or scripting skills, to learn how to use the RSpace API to interact programmatically with the RSpace Electronic Lab Notebook.
+All the examples can be run using a personal API token.

 ### How does this tutorial fit in with other RSpace API documentation?